galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 >
 >
 > 3. Rename the dataset `Processed_Anndata`
+>
+> {% snippet  faqs/galaxy/datasets_rename.md %}
+>
 > 4. Check that the datatype is `h5ad`
 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
 {: .hands_on}

 In addition to the scRNA-seq dataset, we will also need lists of the genes that are expressed at different points in the cell cycle.
-The lists used in this tutorial are part of the {% cite tinyatlas %} and can be downloaded from Zenodo below.
+The lists used in this tutorial are part of the HBC tinyatlas and can be downloaded from Zenodo below {% cite tinyatlas %}.
 Between them, they include 97 genes that are expressed during the S and G2/M phases.
+Make sure that the file type is tabular (not just the name of the file) - you can choose this when you download the files or change it after the files are in your history.

 > ### {% icon hands_on %} Hands-on: Data upload
 >